toshiouchi/movie_search/README.md

                |-make_text_file_english.ipynb // In order to make 00_movie_search.txt file

 --client folder---index.html and client.php
-                |
+  (arbitrary)   |
                 |---movies--- *.mp4 files

 --server folder---server.py // Make server.py resident using the '>python server.py' command.
-                |
+  (arbitrary)   |
                 |---corpus---00_movie_search.txt
 ```

-Please put multiple *.mp4 files in movie_search/movies folder, With jupyter-notebook, please open make_text_file_english.ipynb.
+Please put multiple *.mp4 files in movie_search/movies folder.
+The movie_search folder can be opened with jupyter_notebook.
+With jupyter-notebook, please open make_text_file_english.ipynb.
 If you run cell in order from the top, a 00_movie_search.txt file will be created.
 In this process, images and text folder is created too.

 ## Actions